tomaga-dev/DriftCarG4/README.md

 # DriftCarG4

 This is a port of the [drift car project](https://notabug.org/tomaga/DriftCarProject) to Godot 4.
-Currently full screen doesn't work.
 Please note that at the time of this writing Godot 4 is in alpha state.

 ### Contribution

 Error reports, sugestions etc. are very welcome.

 ### Godot Version
-This project was tested with Godot 4 alpha 14
+This project was tested with Godot 4 alpha 15

 ### Credits